johnarnett/Script-Portfolio/bash/README.txt

-A collection of bash scripts I wrote for tasks that previously had to be done manually.
+Example collection of bash scripts I have written.